Azure/vscode-aks-tools/README.md

 For more information on Diagnostics settings, visit [Create diagnostic settings to send platform logs and metics to different destinations](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings).

+### Configure CI/CD

+Right click on your AKS cluster and click on **Configure CI/CD** to create a CI/CD pipeline targetting your cluster.

+### Browse Pipelines

+Right click on your AKS cluster and click on **Browse Pipelines** to view details of all existing CI/CD pipelines that are configured against your cluster.

 ## Telemetry

 This extension collects telemetry data to help us build a better experience for building applications with Azure Kubernetes Service and VS Code.
 We only collect the following data: